-Help us Keep it Maine: Protect our Waters from Invasive Species
+Help us Keep it Maine: Protect our waters from aquatic invasive species

 What can be done?

-Do your part: Protect Maine Waters from Invasive Species
+Do your part: Protect Maine Waters from Aquatic Invasive Species

 - Clean off plants, animals, and mud from gear and equipment including waders, footwear, ropes, anchors, bait traps, dip nets, downrigger cables, fishing lines, and field gear before leaving water access.

 - Scrub off any visible material on footwear with a stiff brush.

 - Dispose of debris in a trash reciprocal or a responsible location away from the water.

 - Drain water from watercraft, motor, bilge, bladder tanks, live well and portable bait containers away from the water before leaving water access.